prakank/COL362-DBMS/Assignment-2/A1_dataset/database_readme.txt

 BPF            Three-year park factor for batters
-PPF            Three-year park factor for pitchers teamIDBR       Team ID used by Baseball Reference website teamIDlahman45 Team ID used in Lahman database version 4.5 teamIDretro    Team ID used by Retrosheet
+PPF            Three-year park factor for pitchers teamIDBR       Team ID used by Baseball Reference website teamIDdb45 Team ID used in older database version 4.5 teamIDretro    Team ID used by Retrosheet

 ------------------------------------------------------------------------------